frasertheking/esem_workflow/README.md

 - randtoolbox
 - sensitivity

 It is important to note that you must run the above main.py script first to generate the required inputs to the GP model.
-After installing these packages you can run the example in RStudio for the common.R script (or using the command line).
+After installing these packages you can run the example in RStudio for the **gp/common.R** script (or using the command line).

 Outputs are saved from both scripts in the output or images folder, depending on what is being generated.